 When driving, the shift lever must not touch the rider's boot when in the basic position.
 When the shift lever keeps touching the boot, the transmission will be subject to an excessive load.

-Sit on the vehicle in the riding position and determine distance A between the upper edge of your boot and the shift lever.
+- Sit on the vehicle in the riding position and determine distance A between the upper edge of your boot and the shift lever.

-Distance between shift lever and upper edge of boot 10...
-20 mm (0.39...
-0.79 in)
+Distance between shift lever and upper 10 20 mm (0.39 0.79 in) edge of boot

-- If the distance does not meet specifications: - Adjust the basic position of the shift lever.
-4 ( p.
-155)
+- " If the distance does not meet specifications: - Adjust the basic position of the shift lever.

+(Image: p.
+148)